GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 # References

+Alanen, A. 2020.
+Moduuli.
+Available at https://github.com/Suoladgl/Moduuli.
+Read on May 4, 2024.

 Horelli, A. 2023.
 Vagrantgoat.
 Available at https://github.com/aatuhorelli/vagrantgoat/.
 Read on May 2, 2024.

 Karvinen, T. 2024.
 Infra as Code - Palvelinten hallinta 2024.
 Available at https://terokarvinen.com/2024/configuration-management-2024-spring/.